Luisenden/qnetsur/usecase_metropolitan/README.md

-In order to run the network simulation, the python module [SeQUeNCe](https://github.com/sequence-toolbox/SeQUeNCe), where we used a Python 3.9 environment.
+In order to run the network simulation, you require the python module [SeQUeNCe](https://github.com/sequence-toolbox/SeQUeNCe).
+We used a Python 3.9 environment.
 Installation e.g., with `pip install git+https://github.com/sequence-toolbox/SeQUeNCe.git`.
 This time we executed what follows from `usecase_metropolitan`.

 **rb_25h**